Healthcare in Geneva

 Expats are typically satisfied with the standard of healthcare in Geneva, but they should prepare to pay for medical insurance.
 Health insurance is compulsory in Switzerland, but it isn't state sponsored, so residents have to take out a policy themselves.

 Insurance premiums are based on geographic area rather than salary.
 So even expats without an exceptional wage may still have to foot a hefty health insurance bill.
 The canton, fortunately, does have subsidies for those who need it, and insurance costs for children are usually discounted.

 Expats should compare plans from different service providers to find something that suits their budget and needs.

 Geneva’s hospitals and health professionals are generally excellent.
-Most medical staff is well-qualified and speaks English as well as French.
-Pharmacies are open from 8.30am to 6pm, Monday to Saturday, and some are open 24 hours a day.
+Most medical staff are well-qualified and speak English as well as French.
+Pharmacies are usually open from 8.30am to 6pm, Monday to Saturday, and some are open 24 hours a day.
 Most prescription drugs are readily available.
-There is a large pool of private doctor's practices in Geneva, and a list can be found through the canton's Association des Medecins.
+There is a large pool of private doctor's practices in Geneva, and a list can be found through the canton's Association des Medecins, in French.

-In the event of a medical emergency, dial 144.
+In the event of a medical emergency, expats can dial 144.